Lower Back Pain And Treatment

 Depending on the cause and type of injury, low back pain treatment can involve:

-- Manual therapy or Joint adjustments: Your physiotherapists and chiropractors at Cedar North Burnaby Heights can help you improve the mechanics of you injured spine or joints
+• Manual therapy or Joint adjustments: Your physiotherapists and chiropractors at Cedar North Burnaby Heights can help you improve the mechanics of you injured spine or joints.
+How the adjustment is made depends on what injuries you have as well as what additional training your practitioner has received

-- Exercise rehab: Stretches for lower back pain to help with stiff areas, as well as other lower back pain exercises to strengthen weak areas.
+• Exercise rehab: Stretches for lower back pain to help with stiff areas, as well as other chiropractic lower back pain exercises to strengthen weak areas.
 Correct any muscle imbalances and prevent relapses

-- Mattress: The best mattress for back pain really depends on your favourite sleeping position.
+• Mattress: The best mattress for back pain really depends on your favourite sleeping position.
+Your chiropractor can guide you on the best sleeping positions for lower back pain.
 Generally, if you are a side sleeper, you may find a softer mattress more comfortable.
-For back sleepers, tends to be better.
+For back sleepers, a harder mattress tends to be better.
 Sleeping on your stomach is rarely recommended

-Check out these tips here or here on how to sit with better posture
+Check out these tips on how to sit with lower back pain

 Professional and informative!
 Friendly staff and visits are quick which let you get back to your schedule